tikv/raft-rs/README.md

 ### Step 1: Create the Raft node

 You can use `RawNode::new()` to create the Raft node.
-To create the Raft node, you need to build a Log component, which is called Raft Storage in raft-rs, and then configure the Raft node.
+To create the Raft node, you need to build a Log component, which is called Raft Storage in the Raft crate, and then configure the Raft node.

 1. Build Raft Storage

 	Raft Storage saves all the information about the current Raft implementation, including Raft Log, commit index, the leader to vote for, etc.

-	Storage is a trait defined in [storage.rs](src/storage.rs).
+	`raft::storage::Storage` is defined in [storage.rs](src/storage.rs).
 See the following trait interfaces in detail:

 	* `initial_state` is called when Raft is initialized.
 This interface will return a `RaftState` which contains `HardState` and `ConfState`;